A Better ToiletFor A Cleaner World

 The Gates Foundation diagram above depicts the Sanitation Value Chain, a solution that starts with the individual and toilet, followed by storage, transportation and treatment of human waste, and ends, ideally, with safe, usable byproducts such as fertilizer, fuel or clean water.
 A range of Gates Foundation RTTC grantees are working on different stages of the sanitation value chain.

-The RTI system now under development separates liquid from solid, and the solid waste is then convectively dried and delivered to a combustion system.
+The Duke/RTI system now under development separates liquid from solid, and the solid waste is then convectively dried and delivered to a combustion system.
 The waste heat from the combustion system is converted to electricity using thermoelectric modules which, in turn, power the entire toilet.
 The liquid waste is disinfected by electrochemical oxidation and the by-products can be used for toilet rinse, crop irrigation, or other non-potable applications.
 The toilet is designed to be self-cleaning, low maintenance, and low cost.